haseeb-cb/fundamentals-of-gis/Content/0_Crashcourse_theory.md

 ## Course introduction

 ### Learning outcomes
-After completng the course you should be able to:
+After completing the course you should be able to:
 - Understand the fundamental principles of GIS, including rasters, vector, projections, geoprocessing and analysis
 - Apply basic GIS skills to:
 	- Map Design
-	- Finding Open Access GIS data
+	- Gathering GIS data from various sources
 	- Use different types of spatial data
 	- Analyse GIS data to address geosptial problems and/or research questions
 - Develop the aiblity to perform new anayses, troubleshoot, and find help from the GIS community to solve your problems

 ### Structure
 - Completion methods